 We will be using Canvas (a web-based learning management system) for course materials and links, quizzes and exams, grades, e-mail and discussion boards.
 There are no in-person meetings.
 Please be prepared to spend 8-12 hours per week for this course on self-directed reading, viewing, studying, and writing.

-If you are unsure if a hybrid course with an online component is right for you, go to Cuesta College's Online Readiness Resources webpage and go through the questions listed there, to self-assess your ability to succeed.
+If you are unsure if taking an online course is right for you, go to Cuesta College's Online Readiness Resources webpage and go through the questions listed there, to self-assess your ability to succeed.

 Refer to the Technical Frequently Asked Questions regarding specific minimum computer and browser requirements for Canvas.